 - in impermeable containers designed to store toxic materials – not in a dip bath

-- where spills won’t enter drains or run over adjoining land – or make sure containers are bunded to contain spills
+- where spills will not enter drains or run over adjoining land – or make sure containers are bunded to contain spills

-If you’re storing large quantities of waste dip (used for more than one dipping operation), make sure your storage system complies with British Standard 5502.
+If you are storing large quantities of waste dip (used for more than one dipping operation), make sure your storage system complies with British Standard 5502.

-You could be served with a notice by the Environment Agency or Natural Resources Wales if your storage systems are a threat to groundwater, eg if you don’t have a permit or you’re not complying with a permit’s conditions.
+You could be served with a notice by the Environment Agency or Natural Resources Wales if your storage systems are a threat to groundwater, for example, if you do not have a permit or you are not complying with a permit’s conditions.